 Which skeleton craft will you try first?

-I hope you enjoyed this collection of skeleton-themed crafts and learning activities for kids.
+I hope you enjoyed this collection of skeleton-themed crafts and creative learning activities for kids.

 Will you be making any of these projects this Halloween?
-I hope you do!
-Let us know in the comments which your favorite is.
+I do hope so.
+Let us know in the comments how you get on.

 - 55 cute Christmas crafts for toddlers & preschoolers